-(1) The operator of a petroleum activity must ensure that the concentration of petroleum in any produced formation water does not exceed the following concentration (the specified concentration) —
+(1) The operator of an activity must ensure that the concentration of petroleum in any produced formation water does not exceed the following concentration (the specified concentration) —

-(a) for produced formation water discharged into the sea as a result of the petroleum activity — an average of 30 mg/L over any period of 24 hours;
+(a) for produced formation water discharged into the sea as a result of the activity — an average of 30 mg/L over any period of 24 hours;

-(b) for produced formation water injected or re-injected into wells as a result of the petroleum activity — the maximum permissible concentration specified in the environment plan for the petroleum activity in accordance with regulation 15(8).
+(b) for produced formation water injected or re-injected into wells as a result of the activity — the maximum permissible concentration specified in the environment plan for the activity in accordance with regulation 15(8).

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

-(2) Nothing in subregulation (1)(a) affects an environmental performance standard, in an environment plan for the petroleum activity, for a concentration of petroleum in produced formation water discharged into the sea that is less than the specified concentration.
+(2) Nothing in subregulation (1)(a) affects an environmental performance standard, in an environment plan for the activity, for a concentration of petroleum in produced formation water discharged into the sea that is less than the specified concentration.

 (3) Subregulation (1) does not apply to an operator if —